kieranknowles1/nixcfg/readme.md

     When downloading a live photo taken on an iPhone from Immich, two `.heic` files are downloaded.
 The smaller one should be the image, while the larger one is the video.
 This function only works with the image.
+- `package`
+  - `ifEnabled` - Conditionally include a package in the configuration.

+    This function is useful for enabling packages based on the host's configuration.
+For example, enabling Nvidia drivers only if the host has an Nvidia GPU.

+    ```nix
+    flake.lib.package.ifEnabled config.custom.node.enable [ pkgs.nodejs ]
+    ```
 - `user`
   - `mkUser` - Create a user configuration, imports the configuration from `users/${name}.nix`.